 Instagram is not the first place you would think to check for language learning tips, but it’s a great platform for some quick tips because you get some text with a visual aid, and some accounts even do Reels with little videos as well.
 Think of it as adding a little language learning to your mindless scrolling time.
-Erin is back with her top 5 German instagram accounts.
+Erin is back with her best instagram accounts to learn German.

 From the folks that brought you Meet the Germans and langsame Nachrichten (slowly spoken news in German)!
 Deutsche Welle is a publicly funded broadcaster in Germany, and part of their mandate is providing language learning resources in German.
 Expect a bit of German culture and history with your grammar quizzes.
 Recent posts include a photo tour of Düsseldorf, vocabulary words, and a fill-in-the-blank question.
 The level varies quite a bit from post to post, so if you’re beyond A1 level, this one will still be interesting.

 Frau Flamm is originally Dutch, but her German is excellent.
 I like her videos because she speaks very slowly and clearly.
 Her posts are all about terms that can be challenging, like prepositions

 Illustrated with toys, and handy phrases you might actually say in conversation, sprinkled with silly memes about learning German that you feel clever for understanding.
 This account is great for those at level A1 through to B1.

 3. Germanium Online